 It’s possible to eliminate stress from your life

-While I can promise no “quick fix,” I do believe it’s possible to do the work in therapy to leave stress behind.
+While we can promise no “quick fix,” we do believe it’s possible to do the work in therapy to leave stress behind.
 This begins with an honest assessment of how stress fits in your life–what do you get out of it, what’s in the way of giving it up.
 Stress doesn’t exist in isolation from the rest of our lives, and eliminating stress means growing in our relationship with unpleasant emotions and in regards to our ability to get close to others.

 Stress also isn’t something we produce by ourselves–it’s a cultural activity.
 Much like changing your diet or quitting smoking, giving up stress is best done in the context of relationships with friends and family–you can all decide together that you’re going to give up stress.